The Rover, Barnacle Bill, and Yogi.

 You might also be interested in:

 An important new result from the Mars Global Surveyor (MGS) mission is the definite confirmation of the presence of a magnetosphere around Mars.
-Previous missions did not make very good measurements of...more
+Previous missions did not make really good measurements...more

-Unlike the Earth, where clouds are found around the entire globe, on Mars, clouds seem only to be found near the equator, as shown in this Hubble telescope image.
-This may be because water of Mars may...more
+Unlike the Earth, where clouds are found around the entire globe, on Mars, clouds seem to be plentiful only in the equatorial region, as shown in this Hubble telescope image.
+This may be because water...more

 The Mars 2005 mission is still in the planning stages.
 It is set to launch in the year 2005. ...more